will use semi-automated offside technology (SAOT) in the Champions League group stages next season.

 The new system, which gets tested in the UEFA Super Cup on August 10, relieves those who dread the infamous delay in VAR calls made by a human with a 50fps video.
 This time, the calls should be much quicker and more precise because of the ability to judge the player’s movement instantly.

-The ball tested flawlessly during the 2021 FIFA Arab Cup, which reported half the waiting time of a standard VAR check.
+The ball tested flawlessly during the 2021 Arab Cup, which reported half the waiting time of a standard VAR check.
 The assistant referees performed well in applying additional eyeballs for other calls.

 Even more, FIFA is ready to implement the SAOT system at this year’s World Cup in Qatar.